Aashmeet/ml-end-to-end-workshop/README.md

 Finally, we will deploy the pre-processing, inference, and post-processing steps in an inference pipeline and will execute these steps for each real-time inference request.

 Execute the steps in the notebook to set up the S3 bucket and download the required dataset as per the instructions .
+These are steps/cells 1.1 to 1.3 in the 'Car Evaluation' Jupyter notebook .

 Once complete , you will create a Glue job to execute the steps .
+These are steps/cell 1.4 and 1.5 in the 'Car Evaluation' Jupyter notebook .

 ## Part 2 - Machine Learning